JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-26-Zymo-Pico-Methyl-Seq-Library-Prep.md

 Since there are 3 species for this project (*Acropora pulchra*, *Pocillopora spp.*, and *Porites evermanni*), I'll be doing a test of one of each species today.

 ADD INFO ABOUT EXTRACTIONS AND WHAT AMT OF DNA TO ADD (Emma suggested starting with 20 ng of DNA).
-Both Maggie and Emma have done this protocol before (add links to their github posts)
+Both [Maggie](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2020-09-18-WGBS-PMS-protocol.md) and [Emma](https://github.com/emmastrand/GMGI_Notebook/blob/main/posts/2023-08-24%20Zymo%20Pico%20Methyl%20Seq%20Kit%20Protocol.md) have done this protocol before with success.

 Here's the Pico Methyl-Seq library prep workflow: